rust-lang/book/src/ch17-05-traits-for-async.md

 need to think about this when writing a custom `Future` implementation.
 We’ll focus instead on the type for `self`, as this is the first time we’ve seen a method where `self` has a type annotation.
-A type annotation for `self` works like type annotations for other function parameters, but with two key
+A type annotation for `self` works like type annotations for other function parameters but with two key
 differences:

 - It tells Rust what type `self` must be for the method to be called.
 - It can’t be just any type.
 It’s restricted to the type on which the method is implemented, a reference or smart pointer to that type, or a `Pin` wrapping a reference to that type.